What is Lomo Saltado?

-Lomo Saltado is perhaps the most famous dish representing the genre and the name literally translates to “jumped loin.”
-“Lomo,” or loin, is a reference to the cut of meat that’s typically used.
-“Saltado,” on the other hand is a reference to the cooking technique, as stir-frying involves “jumping” the ingredients around the pan.
+Lomo Saltado, a beef stir-fry, is perhaps the most famous dish representing the genre and the name literally translates to "jumped loin."
+"Lomo," or loin, is a reference to the cut of meat that's typically used.
+"Saltado," on the other hand is a reference to the cooking technique, as stir-frying involves "jumping" the ingredients around the pan.

-With regional as well as household variations there are as many recipes for this dish as there are cooks that make it.
+With regional as well as household variations there are as many recipes for this dish as there are cooks who make it.

 There are so many regional variations of this dish, it's hard to pinpoint the exact ingredients that go into a traditional Lomo Saltado, so I'll preface everything I write below by saying that this is my version of the classic and may differ from how your local Chifa or grandma makes theirs.

 The predominant seasoning in Lomo Saltado is soy sauce, which is what gives the Asian flavor to what would otherwise be a stir-fry of Peruvian ingredients.
 I used a standard dark soy sauce, but there's a fair amount of wiggle room here to make adjustments based on what you can get and what your preferences are.
 In addition to the soy sauce, I like to add a bit of oyster sauce, which adds some umami to the sauce and it eliminates the need to add MSG (provided you're using a real oyster sauce).